Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Experimental set up

 \subsection{Generating Two-Mode Bright Squeezed State}

 To generate the Two Mode Bright Squeezed State we use a $\chi^{(3)}$ process called degenerate Four Wave Mixing (FWM) in which annihilation of two photons of same frequency leads to the creation of two new photons of slightly different frequencies.
-This non-linear process occurs inside the Rb85 atomic vapour contained in a 2.5 cm long cylindrical vapor cell.
-The atomic ensemble serves as a non-linear medium where the $D_{1}$ line corresponding to the $5S_{1/2} \rightarrow 5P_{1/2}$ transition including the hyper fine structure of the Rb85 atom constitutes a double-$\Lambda$ energy level configuration as shown in Fig~\ref{fig:exp setup}b.
+This non-linear process occurs inside the Rb85 atomic vapor contained in a 2.5 cm long cylindrical vapor cell.
+The FWM process is explained in detail in appendix B.